azatugurlu/RecyclerViewGridLayoutExample/README.md

 # RecyclerViewGridLayoutExample
 [Android] RecyclerView Grid Layout Example Application

+to present each image as a card, remove "gone" from /layout/card.xml